Gianni Benvenuti: Life and career

 Giovanni Benvenuti was born on 26 June 1926 in Pisa, Italy, to Lida (née Pistelli) and Francesco Benvenuti.
 During World War II, his family relocated to Milan, where he completed his studies at the Vittorio Veneto Scientific Lyceum.
 He later attended the University of Milan, where he studied architecture, a discipline that would influence his work in the visual arts.

 Benvenuti began his career as cartoonist for the Italian publishing house Arnoldo Mondadori Editore, with an adaptation of L'Ultimo dei Mohicani for in their comic Topolino.
 He continued working for Mondadori, illustrating Gli Albi d'Oro (Golden Books) short stories.
 By the 1950s, Benvenuti gained prominence as an illustrator of children's books.
 He illustrated over fifty books.
 His works included The Bible, Winnie the Pooh, Don Quixote, Grimms' Fairy Tales, and Mother Goose.
 These works were translated into numerous languages.
 Benvenuti was featured in the Italian National Catalogue of Sculpture, the History of Italian Art in the 1900s, and the Illustrations and Cartoonists of the 1950s.

 In 1975, Benvenuti moved to Pietrasanta, a town known for its tradition in marble and bronze sculpting.
 There, he shifted his focus to sculpture, a medium that defined much of his later work.
 He played a role in founding Scultori e Artigiani in un Centro Storico, an annual sculpture exhibition in Pietrasanta, which showcased works from Europe's sculptors.
 Benvenuti continued to direct this exhibition until 1980.

 In 1980, Benvenuti moved to the United States, where he married artist Elfie Harris.
 In 1981, they established Harris Benvenuti Inc., a design studio and gallery in Philadelphia.
 The studio, located in a converted American Legion building, became a center for the couple's artistic endeavors.
-During his years in the United States, his work centered around sculpture, painting, and design projects.
+During his years in the United States, his work centred around sculpture, painting, and design projects.
 Benvenuti's artistic style evolved throughout his career.
-His early works were more monochromatic and figurative, while his later pieces were more colorful and abstract.
+His early works were more monochromatic and figurative, while his later pieces were more colourful and abstract.
 Similarly, his sculptures, which initially "were jagged with aggressive lines", became more simplified and abstract over time.

+Death

 Benvenuti died from stomach cancer on 15 September 2005 at his home in Philadelphia.
 He was survived by his wife, Elfie Harris.

 Legacy

 Benvenuti is recognized as a significant figure in 20th-century Italian art.
-His work, encompassing painting, sculpture, printmaking, illustration, and cartooning, has been exhibited in major galleries across Italy, France, and the United States.
+His work, encompassing painting, sculpture, printmaking, illustration, and comics, has been exhibited in major galleries across Italy, France, and the United States.
 His pieces are held in private collections and museums, including the Museum of Modern Italian Art in Milan.
-Following his death in 2005, Benvenuti's wife, Elfie Harris, initiated plans to establish a museum in their former studio in Germantown, Philadelphia, to honor his work.
+Following his death in 2005, Benvenuti's wife, Elfie Harris, initiated plans to establish a museum in their former studio in Germantown, Philadelphia, to honour his work.